Group of the Year

 Richard Grainger – British folk singer/songwriter & Festival Director

 “Sadie & Jay – fabulous duo, highly professional with exquisite arrangements of songs in the folk and acoustic style.
-Many of the songs are their own but they do sing covers and in fact the full range of material.
 Sadie is a beautiful singer and is the double bass player, while Jay provides expert well worked guitar accompaniments.
-Both take lead vocal and some of their harmonies make the hairs on the back of your head curl.”
+Both take lead vocal and their harmonies make the hairs on the back of your head curl.”

 Alison Bell – Vice President of The Brisbane Folk History Project

 “This is the third album by Brisbane based duo Sadie and Jay and it is possibly the best of Australian contemporary folk music that you could purchase.
 Few artists pay such exquisite detail to the total soundscape.
 This album will leave delightful sounds echoing in your head long after you have stopped listening to the actual tracks…”